African Farming’s presenter is a television icon synonymous with sports and news.

 Tony has a wealth of knowledge about business, current affairs, news, and sports.
 He has interviewed top local and international politicians, leaders and sportsmen and has a firm grasp of Mzansi’s major issues.
 But he also understands the issues our farmers face specifically, and how those challenges ultimately impact the consumer.

-As we kick off another season of meeting farmers from across Mzansi, learning about their operations and the business of agriculture, we wanted to get to know Tony to find out what makes him tick, what connections he has to farming, and what he hopes to learn from this journey.
+Get to know Tony to find out what makes him tick, what connections he has to farming, and what he hopes to learn from this journey.

 Tell us a bit about your background – where were you born, what did you study and how did you get into broadcasting?